 Join Making Waves for Coral & The PPROM Foundation at the Baltimore Running Festival, one of the best races on the East Coast.
 With four distances to choose from, no matter who you are, this event is for you!
 You won’t want to miss the 20th Annual Baltimore Running Festival!
 If you are unable to join us as a runner, please consider participating as a virtual runner.

-Making Waves for Coral is partnering with The PPROM Foundation, a registered non-profit charity 501(c)(3) based in Colorado.
-Making Waves for Coral's mission is Empowering and Comforting Families Experiencing PPROM.
-Making Waves for Coral was founded in 2019 by Julie Odar following the loss of her daughter Coral Francesca in April 2019 from complications due to PPROM.
+Making Waves for Coral is partnering with The PPROM Foundation, a registered non-profit 501(c)(3) charity based in Colorado.
+Making Waves for Coral's mission is Turning the Tide Against PPROM by supporting families throughout pregnancy and beyond.
+Making Waves for Coral was founded in August 2019 by Julie Odar following the loss of her daughter Coral Francesca in April 2019 from complications due to PPROM.